Understanding the General Ledger and the Chart of Accounts

 - Financial reporting

-Similarly, in the General Posting Setup window, you specify how you want to set up combinations of general business and general product posting groups.
-Posting groups map entities like customers, vendors, items, resources, and sales and purchase documents to general ledger accounts.
+Similarly, on the General Posting Setup page, you specify how you want to set up combinations of general business and general product posting groups.
+Posting groups map entities like customers, suppliers, items, resources, and sales and purchase documents to general ledger accounts.
 You fill in a line for each combination of business posting group and product posting group.
-For more information, see Posting Group Setups
+But you can also open each line in its own posting setup card.
+For more information, see Posting Group Setups.

 The chart of accounts shows all general ledger accounts.
 From the chart of accounts, you can do things like: